 In a nutshell, the growth strategy is a high-level strategy that outlines everything a business needs to do to grow its maximum.
 It’s a scientific and holistic approach to driving growth.

 It can be challenging to grasp the growth strategy concept and create an actual and executable plan for its growth and then see tangible results.
 Growth strategies are the secret behind the consistent growth of some of the world’s most prominent business houses like DropBox, Dollar Shave Club, WhatsApp, and more.

-Now when you know what a growth strategy is and have seen tangible evidence in its ability to derive business growth—it’s time for the fun part: creating your growth strategy.
+Now that you know what a growth strategy is and have seen tangible evidence of its ability to derive business growth—it’s time for the fun part: creating your growth strategy.